hdiedrich/mw/README.md

 The AIX WC14 concept enables football bets on the Bitcoin blockchain that are decentralized, oracle-driven contacts, requiring less trust.

      Description : Mw - AI Effect World Cup 2014 - Middle Server
-     Version     : 0.1.x/initial spike
+     Version     : 0.3.x/JS stuff
      File        : README.md
      Copyright   : AI Effect Group, Berlin
      Author      : H. Diedrich <hd2010@eonblast.com>
      License     : MIT
      Created     : 24 May 2014
-     Changed     : 29 May 2014
+     Changed     : 06 June 2014

 Status
 ------

-This is a first spike relating the middle ware, a minmal cowboy setup serving static pages in `priv/` and assembling dynamic pages from flat data structures and templates in `priv/blocks/`.
+This is the first complete 'Mw' stack of Cowboy, PostgreSQL and BitcoinJS.
+It has a minmal cowboy setup serving static pages in `priv/` and assembling dynamic pages from flat data structures and templates in `priv/blocks/`.
+PostgreSQL I don't know what it's doing at this point but it runs with the server down, which is good.
+And BitcoinJS is featured in the old de facto standard 0.1.3, with but a hello-js.html available as template at this point.

 Requirements
 ------------